elisa-tech/tsc/safety-architecture/tools/callgraph-tool/README.md

 ### Fast callgraph build
 Callgraph tool supports reusing existing _llvm_ files generated in the previous build using the _--fast_build_ option.
 This feature is useful during the tool development process.

+### Exclude from build
+Specific files and folders can be skipped from build using the --exclude_from_build command line option.
+The arguments are provided as comma separated list.
+If any word in a list is contained in the path name to a processed file it will be skipped.

 ## Inspecting the call graph data